CIS565-Final-Project/Vulkan-Free-Form-Area-Light/README.md

   <img src="./img/texture.PNG" alt="Texture light">
 </p>
 <p align="center">(textured area light)</p>

+Same as the method introduced in the previous [paper](https://eheitzresearch.wordpress.com/415-2/), during integration stage, we calculate the average direction to each vertex of the light in LTC space and then interpolate with polygons to get the actual uv, and decide the blur level also according to the distance from fragment to the polygon plane and integration result.

+What's more, we use a bounding square to map and interpolate the uv of curved light, for both curved texture lighting and curved texture light drawing.

 ## Third Party Credit
 - [Real-Time Shading of Free-Form Area Lights using Linearly Transformed Cosines](https://jcgt.org/published/0011/01/01/)